digitalbazaar/bnid/README.md

 `generateSecretKeySeed()` generates a secret key seed encoded as a string that can be stored and later used to generate a key pair.
 The public key from the key pair can be used as an identifier.
+The encoded key seed MUST be kept secret.

 ```js
 import {generateSecretKeySeed} from 'bnid';